open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch02_encryption_schemes.md

 EncryptedFMK_i = XOR(FMK, KEK_i)
 ```

-Sender creates a CDOC Container for each Recipient with `{C, EncryptedFMK_i, Capsule_i}`, including other technical details, and sends the Container to Recipient or places in long-term storage for themself.
+Sender creates a CDOC2 Container for each Recipient with `{C, EncryptedFMK_i, Capsule_i}`, including other technical details, and sends the Container to Recipient or places in long-term storage for themselves.

 #### Decryption steps for Recipient or Sender

-After some time, Sender may wish to decrypt the Container themself (assuming the role of any Recipient `i`) or the Recipient `i` wishes to decrypt the Container.
+After some time, Sender may wish to decrypt the Container themselves (assuming the role of any Recipient `i`) or the Recipient `i` wishes to decrypt the Container.

 Recipient `i` receives CDOC2 `Container_i` with data `{C, EncryptedFMK, Capsule}` and has password `Password_i` and follows steps for decryption: